sayanee/hackware/README.md

  - on the day:
     - emcees can follow the slides for the flow of the meetup: http://bit.ly/hackware
     - give a speaker slot for the venue sponsor
-    - no questions so that the entire meetup ends early and attendees can hangout longer
+    - no questions for the speaker unless it is within their time slot so that the entire meetup ends early and attendees can hangout longer
     - run a stopwatch for each speaker
     - encourage post-meetup hangout and sharing after all the talks are done